leolanci/DgeaHeatmap/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of DgeaHeatmap is to …
+The goal of DgeaHeatmap is to enable R users to generate heatmaps more easily and to help with preprocessing read counts.
+Furthermore, the package is aimed to simplify the extraction of raw read counts from .dcc and .pkc files generated through Nanostring GeoMx DSP.

 ## Installation